Environmental sustainability in estates management

 General Waste Management

 At LSTM have made considerable efforts to reduce non-recyclable waste through reforming practices and following the waste hierarchy principles of Prevention, Reduction, Re-use and Recycling.
-Nevertheless, some degree of non-recyclable waste is unfortunately unavoidable, and requires safe disposal.
-It is of great importance that we ensure our waste does not contribute to pollution, is compliant with all legislative requirements, and we are committed to continual improvement and development of our waste handling.
+Nevertheless, some degree of non-recyclable waste is unfortunately unavoidable, and requires safe disposal ensuring our waste does not contribute to pollution and is compliant with all legislative requirements.

 Our confidential waste is managed by Shred-iT facility in Warrington, where it is recycled into copy paper or tissue paper.
 LSTM offices have 20 photocopiers across the school, and while we are encouraging staff to print and copy less, all old cartridges are collected by the RICOH returns service for reuse.
 Similarly, all waste batteries are taken to a recycling facility before they are broken down into their component metals for recycling.
 All sanitary waste, from bathrooms and nursing rooms, is collected by Shorrock Trichem Ltd, with data on usage returned to LSTM for auditing purposes.
 LSTM uses the waste contractor SUEZ for our white goods disposal e.g. fridge-freezers, and use CDL for our WEEE waste such as laptops and other computing equipment.